oxheadalpha/xtz-shots-website/getting-started.md

 Tezos snapshots can take a long time to import, especially for mainnet.

-However, we simply tar up `/var/node/tezos` on our rolling and archive nodes (excluding `peers.json` and `identy.json`), lz4 it, and provide it for you you download.
+However, we simply tar up `/var/node/tezos` on our rolling and archive nodes (excluding `peers.json` and `identy.json`), lz4 it, and provide it for you to download.

 For example- you will have a fully synced mainnet rolling node in **9 minutes**.